 Overall I’d say I’m consuming higher-quality foods, largely because my basic understanding of the nutritional content of food has increased through my use of two apps.
 I’ve so far tried My Fitness Pal and Avatar Nutrition.

-My Fitness Pal is free and adds up your macros and well as “micro” nutrients, like calcium and magnesium.
-You can scan barcodes and it will bring up the product’s nutritional quality from its database.
+My Fitness Pal is free and adds up your macros as well as “micro” nutrients, like calcium and magnesium.
+You can scan barcodes, and it will bring up the product’s nutritional quality from its database.
 You can also search and find nearly any food item.
 It has the option to add exercise, which will adjust your calorie “allowance” based on your expenditure.
 You can pay extra to look at total macros per meal.

 Avatar Nutrition also offers a robust database and scan option.
 It costs $10 a month and focuses on macros rather than calories.
 When you sign up, you can choose fat loss, muscle gain, “reverse dieting,” and maintenance settings.
 The program then creates target macro amounts based on your goal and body composition.
 You can choose “high” expenditure days and “low” ones, and the app will adjust your totals to reflect those variations.